 Kids Bamboo Plates

-So my best recommendation for going the bamboo route is to just choose the natural-looking, non-painted wooden baby plates.
+So if you go the bamboo route – default to natural-looking, non-painted wooden baby plates.

 Stainless Steel Divided Plate

-Even plastic and bamboo plates (although way less likely than glass) can still crack and break.
-The steel dinner plates, however, will not.
+Even plastic and bamboo plates can still crack and break (although less often than glass).
+Steel dinner plates, however, will not.

-It’s a very clean material due to it’s hard and smooth, non-porous surface.
-This is one reason why it’s commonly used by surgeons!
+Steel stays clean thanks to it’s hard and smooth, non-porous surface.
+This is one reason why surgeons love stainless!

 Lastly, stainless steel divided plates are 100% recyclable.